Arthur Lichte: Sexual assault allegations

-In August 2016 it was revealed in Stars & Stripes that Lichte is the subject of a sexual assault investigation being conducted by the Air Force Office of Special Investigations based on claims by one of his former female subordinates.
+In August 2016, Stars & Stripes revealed that Lichte was the subject of a sexual assault investigation being conducted by the Air Force Office of Special Investigations based on claims by one of his former female subordinates.
 The case was initially reported by John Q. Public, an independent blog that focuses on the Air Force.
 The blog said it had obtained an internal Air Force document that described a complaint filed earlier this year by a female colonel that her commander had “used his power to coerce sexual contact” three times between April 2007 and April 2009.
 The report said the senior officer at one point led Air Mobility Command, which has headquarters at Scott Air Force Base, which is about 20 miles east of St. Louis in Illinois.
 Linda Card, a spokeswoman for the Air Force's Office of Special Investigations, confirmed the investigation of the allegations against Lichte but would not comment further or provide additional details about the case.
 On completion of the investigation, Secretary of the Air Force Deborah Lee James, issued a letter of reprimand and initiated a board determination of what grade General Lichte had satisfactorily served in prior to his retirement.
-On 1 February 2017, it was announced the Lichte was retroactively retired in the grade of major general.
+On 1 February 2017, it was announced that Lichte was retroactively retired in the grade of major general.